rustatian/hidden-slice/README.md

 `GC time average 10.2ms`

 Documentation:
 It uses mmap() syscall to map file into the memory.
-The program works only in POSIX compatible systems (not Windows) Links to full documentation:
+The program works only in POSIX compatible systems (not Windows).

+Links to full documentation:

 http://man7.org/linux/man-pages/man2/mmap.2.html